 School break activity programmes

 When school’s out, for example in the long summer holidays, activities continue.
 We ensure that we fill what used to be school time with activities which are fun, therapeutic and social.
-This helps patients to practice the life skills they learn in hospital in a more independent setting and in the community.
+This helps patients to practice skills they learn in hospital in a more independent community setting.

-Events for Summer 2017 have included a visiting magician, a visit from the petting zoo, a Summer art programme, weekly drama workshops, barbecues and outdoor games.
+Events for Summer 2017 included a visiting magician, a visit from the petting zoo, a summer art programme, weekly drama workshops, barbecues and outdoor games.
 Our weekly social outings in and around London included a London bus tour, London Dungeons, London Aquarium, Thorpe Park, visits to the Theatre, shopping trips and social eating outings to local restaurants.